MaskedLlama04/Hypermedia-Project-Connect-Four-/README.md

 ### ✔️ Custom Action Buttons

-The “Start / Apply”, “New Round”, and “Reset Scores” buttons were redesigned with modern gradient colors, hover animations, and improved spacing.
+The “Start / Apply”, “New Round”, and “Reset Scores” buttons were redesigned with gradient colors, hover animations, and improved spacing.
 The **Start Round** button is placed at the center and styled as the main call-to-action.

 **IMPORTANT NOTE**: When starting/wanting to play, we always recommend to use the **"Start/Apply"** button.
 This will confirm both player's name, their selected colour, and most importantly the selected gamemode.
 By that we mean that if you are mid-game, and want to change the first player's colour to black, and also change from the player vs player mode to the player vs AI, you need to select firstly the new colour, then the gamemode below and finally press this button.
 A new round will start (keeping the old scores of course) with an empty board and the chosen changes.
+In other words, any kind of change must be done with this button.

 **SECOND IMPORTANT NOTE**: Also we must tell that **"New Round"** button keeps all the current settings and only makes the board empty and ready to play again.
 And the **"Reset Scores"** basically does the same thing, but putting both scores to 0.

 **LAST IMPORTANT NOTE WE PROMISE**: For playing, the users will have to click on the "▼" icon on top of each one of the columns.
 The piece will go to the lowest available position from that chosen column.
+We also would love to mention that if the board is full, an alert is going to appear telling the user to start a new round.

 ### ✔️ Enhanced Undo Button